alexmurari/Exprelsior/README.md

 ## What is Exprelsior?

-Exprelsior is a .NET Standard library that enables .NET developers to create strongly-typed lambda expressions from pure text using it's own query syntax or from the expression builder method.
+Exprelsior is a .NET Standard library that enables .NET developers to create strongly-typed binary lambda expressions from pure text using it's own query syntax or from the expression builder method.

-The query text is directly converted to lambda expressions, which means that developers can pass any query string by URI to an API HTTP GET method, for example, and it will be directly parsed to an strongly typed lambda expression.
+With support to all major .NET data types, including nullable types, nested properties and it's own query syntax, Exprelsior brings the creation of dynamic predicates to a whole new level.

 ---